demonye/cosmoline-frontend-take-home-test/README.md

   - This component should contain 2 buttons (Prev, Next) which can paginate the user list on the client-side.
 The list should only show 5 elements at a time.
 - Add a new input field on the UI to be able to change the role of a selected user.
-- _Optional_ Fetching users via a backend API instead of mocked up data
 - _Optional_ Using RxJS to refactor the project.
-- _Optional_ Create a UI Component to send a email to users, consider an asynchronised backend.
-- _Optional_ The test is using [angular material](https://material.angular.io/) to build UI, just use plain html/css/scss if you're not familiar to it.
 - _Optional_ Write unit tests for every new code you write.

 ## Usage